-• Click the IMPORT... button or alternatively chose File / Import / Loads... to have the program display the following Open dialog box
+• Click the IMPORT... button or, alternatively, choose File / Import / Loads... to have the program display the following Open dialog box:

-Open ? 🗙
+Open ?

-Look jn: 🔀 Examples - 🗢 🗈
+Look in: 🗀 Examples - 🖬 🏪 🖬 -

-Additional combination Grid.txt ıs.txt
+Combinational Combinations.txt

-File n ame: loads.txt O pen
+File name: loads.txt O pen

-Files of type: Text files (.txt) • Cancel
+Files of type: Text files (.txt) Cancel

-- All files with the TXT extension contained in the current drive and directory are displayed in the FILE NAME list box. - To open a file that exists in another drive or directory, select the drive or directory you want from the LOOK IN drop-down list. - From the File Name list box, select the file to be opened, or simply type its name in the text box. - Choose the OPEN button.
+- All files with the TXT extension are contained in the current drive and directory are displayed in the FILE NAME list box. - To open a file that exists in another drive or directory, select the drive or directory you want from the LOOK IN drop-down list. - From the FILE NAME list box, select the file to be opened, or simply type its name in the text box. - Choose the OPEN button.